 Debbie's reaction to learning Nolan's true colors.
 She spirals into a deep depression, begins drinking, and at one point blames Mark for Nolan leaving.

 Debbie: Why did you have to fight him, Mark?
 Why did you have to drive him away?

-Rex Splode's funeral.
+Rex Splode's Heroic Sacrifice and subsequent funeral.
+For all his flaws, he was a true superhero in the end.
 Made NO easier by the conversation Atom Eve and Invincible have later.
 This, by the way, is AFTER Invincible has gone through a SERIOUSLY dark time in his life, including having evil doubles from all sorts of alternate universes slaughter thousands all over the world and fighting the absolutely insane Viltrumite named Conquest, a fight during which he WATCHED ATOM EVE GET KILLED.
 It's one of the best played "dark ages" in superhero stories, and it is done in just a few issues.

 Mark and Eve's argument before he travels to an Alternate Universe to find Angstrom Levy, and him finally losing his cool and yelling at Eve.

 After he comes back, he finds six months have passed and Eve is heavily pregnant.
 Worse is the reason that he was gone for so long is because Robot/Rudy/Rex deliberately left him there after killing Angstrom and lying that it was Mark.
 He finds that she's no longer wearing her engagement ring and makes it clear that they're not together anymore.
 This makes what happens to him next worse which is...